Preface from Joel:

 I’m typically slammed with projects of my own and say no to these requests on a regular basis, but I was so impressed with how Brian approached me that I said yes and talked with him from time to time about several projects.
 Over time, it grew from being occasional coffee or meetups to him working with me regularly on projects here at Impossible.

 As we’ve worked on projects, I’ve become more and more confident that mentorships is an underutilized strategy to turbo charge any and everything you’re working on.

 I wanted to write a post on it, but I was so impressed with Brian’s strategy & thinking behind his approach to me that I asked him to share exactly why and how he went about it in the way that he did.
 So that’s what this is.

-If you want to be able to supercharge your results in business & life – a mentor is key.
+If you want to be able to supercharge your results in business & life – building a network and getting a mentor is key.
 This post will show you just how to find one just like that.

 — Take It Away Brian —

 How to Find a Mentor: The 3,200 Year Old Proven Strategy To Supercharge Your Life